Top 10 Most Popular Chocolate Bars in the World!

 Introduced in 1928 by Harry Burnett Reese, Reese’s Peanut Butter Cups have been one of the best-selling candies in U.S. History.
 Consisting of a delicious peanut butter filling enrobed in milk chocolate it comes as an individual ‘Big Cup’ or in a pack of 2, 4 or 8.
 Anyone who has seen the Adam Sandler and Drew Barrymore film ’50 First Dates’ will recognise this product instantly.

-The best-selling chocolate bar of all time, the Snickers bar was introduced to the world in 1930 by Mars Incorporated.
+The best-selling and most popular chocolate bars of all time, the Snickers bar was introduced to the world in 1930 by Mars Incorporated.
 Consisting of peanut nougat topped with roasted peanuts and caramel and covered in smooth milk chocolate the product was named after the Mars family horse.
 Today it has worldwide global sales of $2 billion.